tsoop-com/op-z-m-vave-smk-25/README.md

 7. Arp
 8. Chords

-## Please, star the repo if you find it useful!
+## More presets comming.
+Please, star the repo if you find it useful!